Alberto Lora: Sporting Gijón

 Lora was born in Móstoles, Community of Madrid.
 A Real Madrid trainee, he served as co-captain for the Juvenil team in the 2005–06 season alongside Javier Velayos, and played 33 games as the club won the Champions Cup of the category.
 He started his career as a midfielder.

-The following summer, Lora moved to Sporting de Gijón.
-Mainly registered with their reserves, he played once with the main squad during the 2007–08 campaign (a 0–1 home loss against RC Celta de Vigo), as the Asturians eventually returned from the Segunda División after ten years.
+The following summer, Lora signed for Sporting de Gijón.
+Mainly registered with their reserves, he played once with the main squad during the 2007–08 campaign (a 0–1 home loss against RC Celta de Vigo), as the Asturians eventually returned from Segunda División after ten years.

-In 2009–10, due to longtime starter Rafel Sastre's age, Lora was successfully reconverted into right-back.
+In 2009–10, due to longtime starter Rafel Sastre's age, Lora was successfully converted into a right-back.
 He ended up as the undisputed first choice in that position, playing nearly 2,800 minutes as Sporting avoided La Liga relegation as 15th.
 The following season, his individual numbers were even better – he was the player with more minutes in the squad, leading the following player by nearly 700 minutes – as the team's final position.

 On 25 March 2012, the day of his 25th birthday, Lora scored his first goal as a professional, in the last-minute to earn his side a point against Athletic Bilbao, in a 1–1 away draw.
 He rarely missed a match from 2012 to 2016, with the latter campaign being spent in the top flight.

 Lora announced his departure from Sporting on 12 June 2018, after 12 years at the El Molinón.

-Omonia
+Later career

 On 4 September 2018, the 31-year-old Lora moved abroad for the first time in his career and joined Cypriot First Division club AC Omonia on a two-year contract.

-On 9 March 2019, he terminated the contract with AC Omonia to, after that season in the highest category of Cypriot football, El Marino de Luanco to confirm the signing of Alberto Lora and he is currently part of the squad.
+He returned to Spain in summer 2019, however, going on to spend several seasons in the lower leagues with Marino de Luanco.